kailash-manasarovar/statement/docs/timeline/2024/january.md

 - When I'm in Ireland, I open an anonymous account on X on my mobile.
 - I follow `@jctot19` on it, and post solely to my timeline without interacting with his account directly at all.

-!!! tip "While drafting this section in November 2024..."
+!!! tip "While drafting this section in November 2024... written when I was still unaware of the switcheroo"
     - I see a post from 9th January which I wonder about.
     - When I read it, it seems like the `@jctot19` account might be finding ways to *get out of* what's been happening by pretending someone has been harassing him, i.e. me.